19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 (2) The members appointed under subsection (1)(b) shall include —

-(a) one public accountant to be selected by the Minister from a list of at least 2 public accountants nominated by the designated professional accountancy body; and
+(a) one public accountant to be selected by the Minister from a list of at least 2 public accountants nominated by each designated professional accountancy body; and

+[Act 18 of 2014 wef 15/05/2015]

-(b) one non-practising accountant to be selected by the Minister from a list of at least 2 non-practising accountants nominated by the designated professional accountancy body.
+(b) one non-practising accountant to be selected by the Minister from a list of at least 2 non-practising accountants nominated by each designated professional accountancy body.

+[Act 18 of 2014 wef 15/05/2015]

 (3) The Minister may, if he thinks fit, appoint —